KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-NCTtimes by dnmmrdr1](https://gitlab.com/dnmmrdr1/MMM-NCTtimes)

 1. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+2. Recommendation: Found 'axios' in file `README.md`: Replace it with built-in fetch.
+3. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-2. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-NearCompliments by semox](https://github.com/semox/MMM-NearCompliments)